 AFTERNOON: DO A WINE TASTING IN LAVAUX

-We visited the rolling vineyards of Lavaux Region, which are nestled on the banks of Lake Geneva.
-These 800 hectares of tumbling terraced vineyards are in fact a UNESCO World Heritage Site, recognized for their long history, dating back to the Middle-Age.
+We visited the rolling vineyards of the Lavaux Region, which are nestled on the banks of Lake Geneva.
+These 800 hectares of tumbling terraced vineyards are a UNESCO World Heritage Site, recognized for their long history, dating back to the Middle Ages.

 What to do in Lavaux